-So, you also wanted to update your iPad to the latest iOS (to date, it's iOS 11), since Apple announced it since WWDC 2017?
+So, you also wanted to update your iPad to iOS 11, since Apple announced it since WWDC 2017?

 Out of all the new features iOS 11 has to offer, dock, app switcher, drag and drop, QuickType keyboard, instant markup, etc. which you could take a closer look here, I’m mostly interested in the screen recording feature.

 Why?
 Because it’s a function that’s supposed to be extremely useful to many of us, teachers, students, and technology professionals.

 Without a doubt, iOS 11 changes the iOS screen recording space quite a lot.
 Now it’s a breeze to capture screen videos on your iPad.
 No need to use a computer or QuickTime to facilitate, no need to install third-party software or apps, it’s just as easy as open your iPad and tap a few buttons.

 I Can Not Update My iPad to iOS 11

 Apple has officially made it clear that iOS 11 is available for users to download in September 2017.
 As usual, I was waiting for the red update notification to pop-up on my iPad 4.
 However, I didn’t receive the notification on my iPad.